hai-vr/av3-animator-as-code/README.md

 - `void WithSecondsUnit(Action<AacFlSettingKeyframes> action)` /// Start defining the keyframes with a lambda expression, expressing the unit to be in seconds.
 - `void WithFrameCountUnit(Action<AacFlSettingKeyframes> action)` /// Start defining the keyframes with a lambda expression, expressing the unit in frames.
 - `void WithUnit(AacFlUnit unit, Action<AacFlSettingKeyframes> action)` /// Start defining the keyframes with a lambda expression, expressing the unit.
+- `void WithAnimationCurve(AnimationCurve animationCurve)` /// Define the curve using a traditional AnimationCurve.

 # Curve of type Color (AacFlSettingCurveColor)